 Microsoft OneDrive had the highest rate of infection compared with other major SaaS applications, with 55% of instances hit.
 Google Drive was next-highest at 43%, followed by Box and Dropbox, both of which had a 33% infection rate.

 Researchers dug into which file types are most likely to have malware.
 Script and executable formats were most common at 42%, followed by Office documents (21%), other file formats like text files and images (19%), Windows system files (10%), and compressed formats (8%).

-The average business has nearly 450,000 files in the cloud, they report, and 1 in 20,000 contains malware, they report in their findings.Kelly Sheridan is Associate Editor at Dark Reading.
-She started her career in business tech journalism at Insurance & Technology and most recently reported for InformationWeek, where she covered Microsoft and business IT.
-Sheridan earned her BA at Villanova University.
+The average business has nearly 450,000 files in the cloud, they report, and 1 in 20,000 contains malware, they report in their findings.Kelly Sheridan is the Staff Editor at Dark Reading, where she focuses on cybersecurity news and analysis.
+She is a business technology journalist who previously reported for InformationWeek, where she covered Microsoft, and Insurance & Technology, where she covered financial ...
 View Full Bio